 - a.
-Another PBV unit in the same building or another building
+Another PBV unit in the same building or another building - b.

-- b.
 A tenant-based voucher

-- 15. Family Right to Move
+16. Family Right to Move

-Families may move from PBV units with an HCV after receiving PBV assistance for one year.
+If HCVs are available, families may move from PBV units with an HCV after receiving PBV assistance for one year.

 To request an HCV, the family must submit a request in writing to the Housing Authority.
 The Housing Authority will give any eligible family priority for the next available HCV.

 If an HCV is not available upon request, the agency will establish an internal "waiting list" that identifies families waiting to move with continued tenant-based assistance.

-16. Units Qualifying for the Excepted Status and Increased Program Cap
+17. Units Qualifying for the Excepted Status and Increased Program Cap